jan-gerling/astor/Solution Comparison.md

 ### SpoonException
 *Cannot insert a statement before a super or this invocation.*

-* the source code to be fixed is a constructor calling a constructor from a super class and spoon cannot interact with those
+* the source code for math 51 to be fixed is a constructor calling a constructor from a super class and spoon cannot interact with those